Contact An Attorney

 Each custody case is unique.
 The courts will take various factors into consideration when making a determination.
 For instance, they may consider:

-If you are seeking or defending custody, consult a lawyer for help establishing your case and for information about how best to proceed.
+If you are seeking or defending custody, consult a third party custody lawyer for help establishing your case and for information about how best to proceed.

 The family law attorneys at David J. Crouse and Associates often work with non-traditional or blended family situations.
 We handle all cases with the attention and compassion our clients — and especially the children involved — deserve.
-We have helped all manner of clients, such as step-parents, brothers and sisters, aunts and uncles, and grandparents, resume relationships with children, or obtain primary placement of children.
+We have helped all types of Spokane clients, such as step-parents, brothers and sisters, aunts and uncles, and grandparents, resume relationships with children or obtain primary placement of children.